mth229/mth229.github.io/functions.md

 But not so fast, on the left side is a function with two arguments and on the right side the functions have one argument -- yet they share the same name.
-How does `julia` know which to use? `Julia` uses the number, order, and *type* of the arguments passed to a function to determine which function definition to use.
+How does `Julia` know which to use? `Julia` uses the number, order, and *type* of the arguments passed to a function to determine which function definition to use.
 This is technically known as **multiple dispatch** or **polymorphism**.
 As a feature of the